-At the last inspection this key question was rated as good.
-At this inspection this key question remained the same.
+At the last inspection this key question was rated as requires improvement.
+At this inspection this key question had improved to good.
 This meant the service was consistently managed and well-led.
 Leaders and the culture they created promoted high-quality, person-centred care.